West Indian manatee: Threats

+Shifting baselines

 A factor in manatee conservation is the concept of shifting baselines, which refers to how perceptions of species abundance change over time.
 Modern conservation goals may drastically underestimate the historic abundance of the Florida manatee.
 Their research in historical ecology demonstrates that long-term human-induced changes have altered species compositions and ecosystem functions so significantly that traditional baselines may no longer be accurate or attainable.
 While the concept of Anthropocene baselines has been framed as a shift away from the constraints of historical references, the management of new ecosystems still requires data-supported estimates of historical ranges of variation in species abundance and distribution.

-Historical Exploitation
+Historical exploitation

 While modern conservation efforts aim to protect the West Indian manatee, it is important to acknowledge the species' long history of human exploitation, particularly in Brazil.
 Records beginning in 1935 until 1954 document that manatee hides were commercially exported to southern Brazil and beyond for the manufacturing of heavy-duty leather.
 This trade was followed by another surge in exploitation between 1954 and the legal banning of manatee hunting in 1973.
 During this period, it is estimated that over 1,000 manatees were slaughtered each year, leading to a sharp decline in population numbers, especially in coastal regions.

 Conservation

-Legal Protections
+Legal protections

 In response to increasing threats such as boat collisions and habitat degradation, legal protections for manatees have expanded over time.
 A significant milestone occurred in 2004 when Florida officials established new slow-speed boating zones to protect manatees in key waterways.
 These regulations aimed to reduce fatal boat strikes, particularly important because manatees have limited hearing sensitivity and rely on visual detection of threats.
 Slower speeds allow both humans and manatees more time to react, thereby reducing accidents.